xiaoyushowyou/photoShare/README.md

 # photoShare
 A photo share app to let people share amazing moment token by phone and filters behind it.
 Friends can also comment on photos.
-The web are deployed using heroku:
+The web is deployed through heroku:

 You can visit it through the following link: https://secret-woodland-85796.herokuapp.com/